Mitchelldscott/control-rs/README.md

 * Each test case should be:
   * Short
   * Independent
-  * Clearly descriptive of the test objective
+  * Clearly descriptive of the test

 ### Integration Tests

-* Located in the tests/ directory.
+* Located in the `tests/` directory.
-* Designed to verify high-level functionality of the tools.
+* Designed to verify high-level functionality across the tools.
   * Example: Confirm that a simple model maintains consistency across different model formats.

 ## Documentation